 Attention: For proper cooling and airflow, replace the cover before turning on the server.
-Operating the server with the cover removed will damage server components.
+Operating the server for extended periods of time (more than 30 minutes) with the cover removed might damage server components.

-- 5. If you are installing a non-hot-swap hard disk drive, remove the USB option tray.
-Press in on the USB option tray (below hard disk drive bay 1) to release it and slide the tray out until it stops; then, press the retention clip at the bottom rear of the tray and remove the tray from the server. - Note: You need to remove the USB option tray and the bezel only if you are installing a non-hot-swap hard disk drive.
+5. If you are installing a non-hot-swap hard disk drive, remove the USB option tray.
+Press in on the USB option tray (below hard disk drive bay 1) to release it and slide the tray out until it stops; then, press the retention clip at the bottom rear of the tray and remove the tray from the server.

+- Note: You need to remove the USB option tray and the bezel only if you are installing a non-hot-swap hard disk drive.
 It is not necessary if you are installing other options in the server. - 6.
 Press on the bezel retention tabs on the top, right side and bottom of the server, and pull the bezel directly away from the server.